 This Framework sets out a roadmap for green infrastructure planning for the South Downs National Park and the wider region.
-It is the first, united step by a range of partners working together to ensure that economic growth and development is achieved sustainably through planning positively for the creation, protection, enhancement and management of networks of biodiversity and green infrastructure.
+It is the first, united, step by a range of partners working together to ensure that economic growth and development is achieved sustainably through planning positively for the creation, protection, enhancement and management of networks of biodiversity and green infrastructure.

-Green infrastructure planning at the district scale is more common than on this sub-regional scale, but the establishment of the South Downs National Park Authority has offered a rare opportunity to create a truly multifunctional green infrastructure network over a landscape scale.
-This Framework sets out to bridge this divide between urban and rural areas, making new connections and bringing greater understanding of the synergies and interactions between them.
+Green infrastructure planning more commonly takes place at a district or county scale, but the establishment of the South Downs National Park Authority has offered a rare opportunity to create a truly multifunctional green infrastructure network at a landscape scale, with green infrastructure being one of the six strategic cross-boundary issues identified in the South Downs Local Plan.

-It sets out a challenging ambition, but one which is necessary to secure green infrastructure across the sub-region.
+This Framework sets out to bridge the divide between urban and rural areas, making new connections and bringing greater understanding of the synergies and interactions between them.
+It sets out a challenging ambition, but one which is necessary to secure a strategic network of green infrastructure across the sub-region.